 Freezer-Friendly Suhoor Recipes:

-- Parathas: Roll them out as you normally would, then place each uncooked paratha between parchment paper and freeze in an airtight container.
+- Parathas: When preparing the dough, add a bit of oil to help them stay soft after freezing.
+Roll them out as you normally would, then place each uncooked paratha between parchment paper and freeze in an airtight container.
 When ready to cook, heat a pan over high heat and place the frozen paratha on the pan.
 Lower the heat to medium and cook, buttering and flipping as necessary.

 - Pancakes: Prepare and freeze between parchment paper in an airtight container or bag.
 Microwave for about 10-15 seconds and then pan-fry again to get them crispy.